sinbad/UnityBuildReleasePS/Readme.md

    uses its batch mode for simplicity
 3. Powershell v5.1+ installed
 4. `powershell-yaml` installed (`Install-Module powershell-yaml`)
+5. [7zip](https://www.7-zip.org/) command line tool on your path (we don't use .Net System.io.Compression because it breaks path separators on Mac before CLR 4.6.1)
-5. Steamworks SDK installed if you're releasing to Steam
+6. Steamworks SDK installed if you're releasing to Steam
-6. Itch.io's `butler` tool installed if you're releasing to Itch
+7. Itch.io's `butler` tool installed if you're releasing to Itch

 ## How to use